Neural Surface and Reflectance Modelling from 3D Radar Data: Experiments

 \subsubsection{Datasets}

-We evaluate our method on three different outdoor radar datasets: 1) the \texttt{Radar Forest} dataset \footnote{Dataset under review, available at \url{https://anonymous.4open.science/r/radar_forest_dataset-0442}} using data labeled "bag0" (Hugin A3, 48Tx/48Rx antennas); 2) the publicly available \texttt{SNAIL-Radar} dataset~\cite{huai_snail_2025}, using the denser AI-enhanced radar point clouds from sequence 20231007/4 and 20231208/1 (Oculii Eagle, 6Tx/8Rx antennas); and 3) a dataset specifically recorded to assess view-dependent intensity recovery, collected by moving the sensor in a semicircle around a corner reflector mounted on a wall to capture measurements at varying incidence angles and approximately constant range (Hugin A4, 48Tx/48Rx antennas).
+We evaluate our method on three different outdoor radar datasets: 1) the \texttt{Viking Hill} dataset\footnote{Dataset available at \url{https://github.com/RNP-lab/viking_hill_radar_lidar_camera_dataset}} using the first segment of the short grass run (Hugin A3, 48Tx/48Rx antennas); 2) the publicly available \texttt{SNAIL-Radar} dataset~\cite{huai_snail_2025}, using the denser AI-enhanced radar point clouds from the Basketball Court (20231007/4) and Starlake Tower (20231208/1) sequences (Oculii Eagle, 6Tx/8Rx antennas); and 3) a dataset specifically recorded to assess view-dependent intensity recovery, consisting of three sequences: Wall with Window 1, Wall with Window 2, and Wall without Window.
+The dataset was collected by moving the sensor in a semicircle around a corner reflector mounted on a wall to capture measurements at varying incidence angles and approximately constant range (Hugin A4, 48Tx/48Rx antennas).

 We remove points within a \SI{2.5}{\m} radius (\SI{1}{\m} for \texttt{SNAIL-} \texttt{Radar}) around the sensor to suppress near-field clutter and densify point clouds by accumulating five consecutive frames.